 What’s fun about these one-person plans is that often they’re what are called ghost policies: they are workers’ compensation plans, but they have exclusions disallowing coverage for the single employee.
 They allow subcontractors to satisfy the requirement of needing workers’ compensation, but since they are excluded, the coverage only covers a ghost.

-One question we get a lot at myCOI is “which vendors need a certificate of insurance?” and the answer to that is “all of them.”
+One question we get a lot at illumend, from myCOI is “which vendors need a certificate of insurance?” and the answer to that is “all of them.”
 Anyone coming on your job site to do work needs to provide you with a COI; otherwise, you’re assuming the risk of any claims they may generate or cause while they’re there.

 Request For Proof Of Insurance From Contractor